miyako/4d-topic-simple-html-integration/README.md

 * display result from that API in HTML

 > [!NOTE]
-> The REST API discussed in this article is the classic "[URL form action](https://developer.4d.com/docs/WebServer/httpRequests#4daction)". it is not to be confused with the [REST API](https://developer.4d.com/docs/ja/category/rest-api) activated by exposure of ORDA classes.
+> The REST API discussed in this article is the classic "[URL form action](https://developer.4d.com/docs/WebServer/httpRequests#4daction)". it is not to be confused with the [REST API](https://developer.4d.com/docs/ja/category/rest-api) activated by exposure of ORDA data model classes.

 ## Setup